barongracias/barongracias.github.io/_pages/about.md

 layout: single
 ---

-I am a senior data scientist focused on payments, fraud analytics, and the operational plumbing that keeps financial systems resilient.
-I enjoy translating raw transaction data into clear narratives for executives, regulators, and product teams.
+I'm a senior data scientist who ships ML and analytics for payments, fraud, and product teams.
+I like turning messy data into decisions leadership can act on, and building tools that survive real-world constraints.
+I reworked my Mastercard grad scheme to get broader exposure: instead of 2x9-month rotations, I pushed for 1x9 plus 2x4.5 months across International Payment Strategy/Portfolio/Project Management, Open Banking, UK Faster Payments, Financial Crime, and the Mastercard Economics Institute.

 ## Career snapshots
-**Senior Data Scientist, Mastercard (2025-Present)**
+**Senior Data Scientist, Mastercard**
 - Sponsored sabbatical for an MPhil in Machine Learning & AI at the University of Cambridge.
-- Published industry-to-industry payment flows with the UK Office for National Statistics to help predict economic shocks.
+- Published industry-to-industry payment flows with the UK Office for National Statistics to forecast economic shocks.
-- Built and productionised an XGBoost model classifying 15m accounts per month as business or personal with 85%+ accuracy, optimising pipelines to process billions of FPS/Bacs/ICS transactions.
+- Built an XGBoost classifier for 15m+ accounts/month (business vs personal) and optimised pipelines to handle billions of FPS/Bacs/ICS transactions.
-- Led fraud data provider proof-of-value using PCA and cluster analysis to quantify feature similarity and early detection lift.
+- Led a fraud data provider PoV with PCA/cluster analysis to measure signal lift and early detection value.
 - Director of Sports; founded corporate teams, raised GBP 20k for charity, and organised Women in Tech events and FIFCO World Cup trips.

-**Data Scientist II, Mastercard (2024-2025)**
+**Data Scientist II, Mastercard**
-- Led NLP efforts for Pay.UK: tokenised fuzzy matching to map business names to Companies House with 88% accuracy across 50m accounts, plus sentiment/profanity detection in payment references.
+- Led Pay.UK NLP: tokenised fuzzy matching to map business names to Companies House with 88% accuracy across 50m accounts; added sentiment/profanity detection in payment references.
-- Built Open Banking payment-category mapping and a "payment statistics" module that delivered Spotify Wrapped-style insights; 80%+ user satisfaction in A/B tests.
+- Built Open Banking categorisation and a "payment wrapped" experience; >80% satisfaction in A/B tests.
-- Analysed economic crime emergence in a new payment system and monitored early fraud signals via feature-importance tracking.
+- Monitored economic crime emergence with early warning signals and feature importance tracking.

-**Data Scientist I, Mastercard (2020-2021 & 2022-2024)**
+**Data Scientist I, Mastercard**
-- Strategy and portfolio analytics role applying advanced analytics, data mining, and statistical techniques to optimise operations.
+- Portfolio analytics and strategy with advanced analytics, data mining, and statistical methods.
-- Created a DOMO "60-second" leadership dashboard that cut crisis response times by up to 75%.
+- Created a DOMO "60-second" leadership dashboard cutting crisis response times by up to 75%.
-- Developed a resource management tool with 99.6% allocation accuracy, tripling utilisation and correcting GBP 3m/year from mismanaged timesheets.
+- Built a resource management tool (99.6% allocation accuracy) that tripled utilisation and corrected GBP 3m/year.

 ## Education
 - **University of Cambridge** - MPhil Machine Learning & AI with Physics (expected Distinction), 2025-2026